frank-dspeed/example-typechecking-mjs/README.md

 ## Instructions for ECMAScript Authors at present
 - use the .js extension maybe .es.js
 - give module hint via package.json fild type and set it to module.
-- Create individual CJS and ESM Packages or offer 2 folders with individual package.json files that are honting to the module type
+- Create individual CJS and ESM Packages or offer 2 folders with individual package.json files with the right type fild.
   - when using the 2 folder structure you can still use a inital package.json in the route that uses the module and main filds to point to the individual module folders.